hylang/hy/docs/syntax.rst

 interprets all backslashes literally, prefix the string with ``r``, as in ``r"slash\not"``.

-Like Python, Hy treats all string literals as sequences of Unicode characters by default.
+By default, all string literals are regarded as sequences of Unicode characters.
 The result is the model type :class:`String <hy.models.String>`.
 You may prefix a string literal with ``b`` to treat it as a sequence of bytes, producing :class:`Bytes <hy.models.Bytes>` instead.